JWST NIRSpec MOS Pipeline Caveats

 One crucial element of the MOS processing at stage 2 and 3 is the MSA metafile.
 This is a FITS file with binary tables containing information on the sources and open shutters corresponding to each MSA configuration designed for an observation.
 Metadata such as the source names, coordinates, and open shutter locations are generated by the MSA Planning Tool (MPT) in APT and passed through the ground system to populate the metafile with the specific items needed by the pipeline.
 Each MOS exposure has a primary header keyword called

 Table 1.
-An example of the "SHUTTER_INFO" table, for a two-point nod with a single source
+An example of the "SHUTTER_INFO" table, for a 2-point nod with a single source

 There are separate rows for each open shutter specified in the corresponding MSA configuration and planned nod position.
 In this example, a single 2-shutter slitlet was planned, with 2 exposures obtained by nodding the source between the 2 shutters of the slitlet.